DFHack/dfhack/docs/plugins/stonesense.rst

 detail sprites used.
 Either open :file:`creatures/init.txt` and remove the line containing that folder, or :dffd:`use these smaller sprites <6096>`.

+Sometimes if you have opened Stonesense and then resize the DF window, DF will appear to be unresponsive.
+This bug is graphical only and if you hit :kbd:`Ctrl`:kbd:`Alt`:kbd:`S` and wait a minute or so (since you can't see when the game finishes saving) the game should quicksave.

+If you have Stonesense open in a fort and want to load a new fort, you MUST close Stonesense before loading the new fort or the game will crash.

 Stonesense requires working graphics acceleration, and we recommend at least a dual core CPU to avoid slowing down your game of DF.